Why a Value Based Pricing Strategy Works Best for SaaS

 For SaaS in particular, the unit cost of delivering one account can be very low.
 It is the value that your customers will get out of using your product that really matters to them, not how much you paid your developers.

-A pricing method that utilizes competitor prices as a benchmark, rather than setting a price based on company costs or customer value.
+A pricing approach that utilizes competitor prices as a benchmark, rather than setting a price based on company costs or customer value.

 For a SaaS company starting out in a new industry, competitor-based pricing strategy will seem the logical way to go.
 Unsure of the initial value of your product, and not wanting to go too high or too low, it seems obvious that you should look at the other companies selling similar products to decide your own price point.